mattmakai/fullstackpython.com/source/content/pages/07-web-app-deployment/09-app-dependencies.markdown

   shows how to use shell aliases and postactivate virtualenvwrapper hooks to make life easier when using these tools.

+## Open source app dependency projects
 * [Autoenv](https://github.com/kennethreitz/autoenv) is a tool for activating environment variables stored in a .env file in your projects' home directories.
 Environment variables aren't managed by virtualenv and although virtualenvwrapper has some hooks for handling them, it's often easiest to use a shell script or .env file to set them in a development environment.

+* [Pipreqs](https://github.com/bndr/pipreqs) searches through a project for dependencies based on imports.
+It then generates a requirements.txt file based on the libraries necessary to run those dependencies.
+Note though that while this could come in handy with a legacy project, the version numbers for those libraries will not be generated with the output.

 ## Application dependencies learning checklist